qntm/greenery/README.md

 # greenery

 Tools for parsing and manipulating regular expressions.
+Note that this is a very different concept from that of simply *creating and using* those regular expressions, functionality which is present in basically every programming language in the world, [Python included](http://docs.python.org/library/re.html).

 This project was undertaken because I wanted to be able to **compute the intersection between two regular expressions**.
 The "intersection" is the set of strings which both regular expressions will accept, represented as a third regular expression.